Roof vents are becoming more and more important for modern day houses.

 1. Roof Tile Vents

-They are easy to fit either during the process of installing a new roof, or retrofitting to older existing roofs.
-One vent replaces one tile.
+They are easy to fit either during the process of installing a new roof or retrofitting to older existing roofs.
+It is as simple as one vent replacing one tile.

-You can buy them in the same colour as your existing roof tiles to maintain the appearance of your roof.
+You can find roof tile vents to fit most tile profiles on the market and in the same colour as your existing roof tiles, to maintain the appearance of your roof.

 How Roof Tile Vents Work